snphillips/So-Trashy-React/README.md

 # So-Trashy

 ## Project Description
-So Trashy uses D3.js to create a data visualization that compares New York City's Department of Sanitation's (DSNY) monthly collection of refuse and recycling across neighborhoods in NYC.
+So Trashy is a data visualization that compares New York City's Department of Sanitation's (DSNY) monthly collection of refuse and recycling across New York City neighborhoods.

 This project is a refactor of a bubble chart I made using the same data.
 I realized that a bubble chart is not the best way to visualize the data and decided to use a bar chart instead.
 Bar charts are less sexy, but do a  better job of portraying the differences between neighborhoods, when the differences aren't extreme.